lyteword/chspurgeon-tod/volume-7/psalm-142.md

 c) It is fatal.

-— *W.W.
-Wythe, in "The Pulpit Analyst",* 1870.
+— *W. W. Wythe, in "The Pulpit Analyst",* 1870.

 **Verses 4-5.**

-1\.A terrible plight; no friend, no helper, no pitying heart.
+1\.
+A terrible plight; no friend, no helper, no pitying heart.

-2\.A touching prayer.
+2\.
+A touching prayer.
 A cry and a saying.

 **Verses 4-5.**

-1\.Human help fails most when most needed.
+1\.
+Human help fails most when most needed.

 a) In outward troubles: "I looked", etc.

 b) In soul troubles: "No man cared for my soul."

-2\.Divine help is most given when most needed.
+2\.
+Divine help is most given when most needed.
 A refuge and a portion when all others fail.
-Man has many friends in prosperity, one only in adversity.— *G.R.*
+Man has many friends in prosperity, one only in adversity.— *G. R.*

 **Verses 4-5.**

-1\.Why the saints make God their refuge, and the object of their faith and hope in their greatest afflictions.
+1\.
+Why the saints make God their refuge, and the object of their faith and hope in their greatest afflictions.

 a) God has given himself to the saints, in the covenant of grace, to be their God, and has promised that they shall be his people.